ericaraujophd/25fa-social-modeling/slos/module5-polarization.md

 # Module 5: Polarization

 Welcome to the Polarization Models module!
-This module explores how groups form opposing viewpoints, how moderate positions erode, and how soci**Study Groups and Office Hours:**
+This module explores how groups form opposing viewpoints, how moderate positions erode, and how social identities become divided.
-- 🕐 **Instructor Office Hours:** Tuesdays & Thursdays 2-4 PM
-- 💬 **Course Forums:** Use Moodle for quick questions and discussionss become divided.
 We'll examine the mechanisms that drive political, social, and ideological polarization using computational modeling approaches.

 ## Overview